drbitboy/Sclk9P/results/Readme.md

 ![Timing data](https://github.com/drbitboy/Sclk9P/raw/master/results/ExistingKernelCorrelationWithExtension.png)

-__Timing data; the red and green points, and the blue line, are based on SPICE SCLK kernels (models); note that the the Good, Suspect and TOI points in the inset are offset from the SCLK model and suggest a different slope__
+__Timing data; the red and green points, and the blue line, are based on SPICE SCLK kernels (models); note that the Good, Suspect and TOI points in the inset are offset from the SCLK model and suggest a different slope__

 ![Thermal data](https://github.com/drbitboy/Sclk9P/raw/master/doc/spacecraft_clock_correlation/fig2_sclk_temp_history.jpg)